avikaml/MyBot/readme.md

 8. !avatar @username command that displays the avatar of the specified user
 9. SQL database to store information - mostly lf related stuff as of now
 10. !tweet command that embeds tweets, is currently broken due to twitter shenanigans, instead !vx exists
-11. lastfm commands, currently there exist: lfset, lfchange(temporary, should be part of lfset), !lf np, !lfrecent, !lftoptracks - time period,
+11. lastfm commands, currently there exist: lfset, lfchange(temporary, should be part of lfset), !lf np, !lfrecent, !lftoptracks - time period, !lfartist(broken atm!),

 Planned Features:
 1. Embeds for gifs, etc
 2. Block certain words - a la delete the forbidden message and post a warning to that user
-3. LastFM integration - !lftopartists, !lftopalbums, !lfartist, !lfchart
+3. LastFM integration - !lftopartists, !lftopalbums, !lfartist - fix, !lfchart
 4. Spotify integration?
 5. Starboard integration
 6. Tests